 After the Brown exoneration, Chief forensic dentist Richard Souviron of the Miami-Dade Medical Examiner's Office told the New York Times that, "If you say that this bite fits this person and nobody else in the world, and if you use the bite mark as the only piece of physical evidence linking an attacker to his victim, that's not science -- that's junk" [source: New York Times].
 Anthony Cardoza, who co-authored a 1999 study showing that bite-mark analysis could be reliable under specific conditions, admitted, "The best bite mark is one you can swab for DNA" [source: New Scientist].

-For lots more information about forensic dentistry and crime stuff, check out the articles and links on the next page.
+For lots more information about forensic dentistry and crime stuff, check out the articles and links below.

 Related HowStuffWorks Articles